sanbox-irl/sanbox-irl.github.io/source/_posts/omnio.md

 You can **only** combine and split blocks using the machines.

-Unfortunately, it is not possible to rebind control currently.
+Unfortunately, it is not possible to rebind controls currently.

 | Action        | Keyboard | Xbox | Nintendo |
 | ------------- | ---------| -----| -------- |